SamirTalwar/talks/staying-lean-with-application-logs.md

 docker-compose -f docker-compose.fluentd.yml up
 ```

 Give it 10 seconds or so to warm up, then we'll be ready to start the application.
 It's going to simulate a Trials of Anubis match.
-The *players*, *matchmaker* and *gameplay* events are canned, but the *scoring* events are reacting to the others.
-Watch, and you'll see it figure out pretty quickly when a round is over.
+The Players service is just playing canned events, but all the others are listening and responding appropriately.

 Fire it up.